babashka/pod-babashka-aws/README.md

 - Credentials: currently only `~/.aws/credentials` and environment variables are supported.
 - This pod doesn't require adding dependencies for each AWS service.
-- Async might be added in later version.
+- Async might be added in a later version.

 ## Build